I wander all night in my vision,

 The head well-grown proportion’d and plumb, and the bowels and joints proportion’d and plumb.

 The universe is duly in order, every thing is in its place,

 What has arrived is in its place and what waits shall be in its place,

 The twisted skull waits, the watery or rotten blood waits,

-The diverse shall be no less diverse, but they shall flow and unite—
+The diverse shall be no less diverse, but they shall flow and unite—they unite now.

 The sleepers are very beautiful as they lie unclothed,